-The Top 6 Things to Do at Peninsula State Park WI
+The Top 6 Things to Do at Peninsula State Park in WI

 When it comes to Door County State Parks, Peninsula State Park is one of the best.
 Discover eight miles of Green Bay shoreline, scenic vistas, and abundant wildlife when you spend a day here.

 Peninsula State Park is one of our favorite places for hiking in Door County.
 Choose from over a dozen marked hiking trails of varying distances and degrees of difficulty.
 Beginners love the White Cedar Nature Trail, a half-mile loop accessed at the nature center.
 If you’re looking for a challenge, hike the difficult two-mile Eagle Trail to Eagle Tower.
 The climb is steep and rocky, but the stunning view from the top of the lookout is unforgettable.

 2. Visit Nicolet Beach